- Focus on success

 Register with the Student Accessibility Resource Center, if needed, through your Status Check Page.
 All students who have used academic accommodations in the past, who have had a 504 Plan, or who have had an Individualized Educational Plan (IEP) are encouraged to contact the SARC at 912.478.1566 for information and accommodations.

 Parking.
 If you are bringing a vehicle for Eagle Success, you must purchase a permit to park on campus.
 Parking permits for summer are $40.
 If you are living on-campus, you must purchase a permit for your residence hall.
 Those commuting from off-campus can purchase from available commuter lots.
-Information about parking rules, transit options and payments on the Statesboro Campus can be found here.
+Information about parking rules, transit options and payments can be found here.

 Submit your immunization forms.
 After attending SOAR, during your first week of classes, visit the Health Services website for instructions on submitting the required immunization records, tuberculosis screening, and medical history forms.
 These completed forms should be submitted in the My.GeorgiaSouthern portal in Online Student Health.

-Pay tuition and fees by June 17, 2019.
+Pay tuition and fees by the first day of classes.
 More detailed information regarding tuition and fees, fee payment deadlines, and payment information is available on the Office of Student Accounts website or by calling 912.478.0999.

 Questions about Eagle Success?
 Contact your admissions counselor at 912.478.5391 or email@example.com.